 This represents a much simpler treatment plan for a patient suffering from ET.
 There will be hours of clinic time that is saved from DBS device management and replacement.
 Additionally, health care costs will be greatly reduced.

-As with other surgical treatments, it will be possible to re-treat a patient who may develop a recurrence of the tremor
+As with other surgical treatments, it will be possible to re-treat a patient who may develop a recurrence of the tremor.

-Other Treatment Options for Essential Tremor
+Other Essential Tremor Treatment Options

 The first line of treatment for essential tremor is medication.
 However, none of the medications available completely treat essential tremor, and may cause side effects.
 Also not everyone is a candidate for these medications.